 The university is home to Science Foundation Irelandâ€™s Biomedical Diagnostics Institute and Centre for Next Generation Localization.
 Our research activities are supported by funding from Irish Government funding agencies, European Union Framework 7 and industry partners including Bristol Myers Squibb, Samsung, Wyeth, Microsoft, IBM and Dai Nippon Printing Co.

-Research and Innovation Support has two constituent units which support the research and innovation activities of our academic and research staff and collaborative partners.
+The Research and Innovation Support has three constituent units which support the research of our academics, research students and collaborative partners.

 This university covers an enormous range of disciplines from the humanities, engineering, management, to health and the natural sciences.
 The DCU website will provide you with glimpses of DCU the organisation, its people and research programmes which I hope will give you a taste of the exciting and groundbreaking research being conducted at DCU.
 I invite you to consider research partnerships and opportunities for postgraduate research study at DCU.